MAHDTech/homelab/README.md

 ## Diagrams

+### 2025

+Working with VMware in the day job, so the Lab follows suit.

+This repo will now move to a single purpose of cloning VM templates using Pulumi.

+Configuration management is done using Nix Flakes mangaged in [nix-config](https://github.com/MAHDTech/nix-config).

 ### 2024

 This year I'm learning Nutanix at work so the Lab is based on that in addition to making use of some OrangePi 5's I have laying around.